|

 Analysis, the

-undoubted data on your individual
+examination of known, undoubted data on your individual pedigree

-pedigree in evaluation of your research
+in evaluation of your research objective; accomplishing record searching considered

-as they pertain to the evaluated objective.
+necessary; analyzing results of the searches as they pertain to the evaluated objective.

 In performing one's own obligation to self, ancestry

-and posterity, as well as to the general public at large,
+and posterity, as well as to

 (for those